AliceR/MapCamp/README.md

 - Add scroll effect for jumping to a section
 - Footer
 - Work some more on the description text
+- Add pictures or just a gradient background

 ## Credits